|Applies To||RSA Product Set: SecurID|

 If the authentication does not fail with the node secret mismatch error, and the user successfully authenticates on the first machine with a passcode, the user will next see a remote Windows Credential Provider logon prompt, requesting a password if the RSA Authentication Agent is not installed and a passcode if the RSA agent is installed.

-Sometimes reverting the Windows update returns the Windows platform to its previous method of connecting directly to the remote RDP host and its Credential Provider prompt.
+Reverting the Windows update typically is not an option even if it returns the Windows platform to its previous method of connecting directly to the remote RDP host and its Credential Provider prompt.

 If verbose logging was enabled, the authentication agent's logs will indicate that the Windows update has made the Windows Credential Provider UI call a different RDP application, one that the RSA agent did not expect, so the RSA Credential provider prompts for local SecurID Credentials